marcelpetersen/mobil/wunder_collections/_apps/wunder-zendesk-connector.md

 layout: marketplace-app
 category: Integrations (API)
 title: Zendesk Connector
-icon: "/uploads/2020/09/23/zendesk-connector-logo.png"
+icon: "/uploads/2020/09/23/zendesk-connector-logo-1.png"
 excerpt: Create better customer relationships by connecting Wunder Fleet & Zendesk.
 featured: false
 preview_gallery: []
-description: "<p>Enabling this tool will connect the Wunder Fleet API with the Zendesk API.</p><p>This way your Wunder Fleet customer data is automatically &amp; seamlessly synchronized with your Zendesk database.
+description: "<p>Our Zendesk Connector connects the Wunder Fleet API with the Zendesk API.</p><p>This way your Wunder Fleet customer data is automatically &amp; seamlessly synchronized with your Zendesk database.
 Zendesk is a customer support platform that lets you connect with customers on any channel.
 Whether your customers want